sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 Type **d and not b** in the score expression and press **Create**

 !!! note
     You can do several different operations when creating a layer from another layer.
 When you **clicked** on Create Layer from other layers you will see that MITRE Navigator assigns a letter to each tab at the top that can be used for these operations.
 You will also see that there is a clickable link in the description of **score expression** that will provide a full list of the operations.
-Specifically, for the purpose of this step we are wanting to show and techniques that exist in **d** (Sigma Rules Heatmap) but not in **b** (Windows).
+Specifically, for the purpose of this step we are wanting to show the techniques that exist in **d** (Sigma Rules Heatmap) but not in **b** (Windows).

 The layer that is created now shows us where we lack visibility in our Windows data source but have Sigma rules.
 This is a great way to show our visibility gaps and provide our Security team direction for where additional visibility is needed.

 Double click on the name of the new tab **layer by operation** and rename it to **Windows Missing Visibility**.
 Click anywhere on the screen to save the new name.

+#### Windows-Sysmon Missing Visibility

 Lets go ahead and perform the same exercise for the Windows-Sysmon data source and see where we lack visibility in comparision to our Sigma rules.